rolling-scopes-school/epam-short-track/react/tasks/task_2/task_description.md

 - All logical parts should be set into separate components and files.
 - You can use CSS frameworks (e.g. Tailwind CSS) or React Ui library (e.g. Antd, Materia UI)

+### Optional requirements (can be implemented, but not necessary)

+- There may be a functional "delete" button in the authors list.
+It should remove the author from the general list only if no other course uses it.
+If the author is listed in multiple courses, the user should see a warning message stating that he cannot be deleted, along with the total number of courses and list of course names in which he was used.
+- "Course Edit" Page can be implemented and should be placed by route `/courses/:courseId/edit`.
+It should have the same functionality as "Course Add" Page, but all inputs and block should be filled with course data.

 **Cross-Check Criteria: 85 Points**:

 1. Login Page (20 Points)